- 18 September 2024 – restraint order granted

 We understand the Ipswich community’s strong interest in this regulatory change, which was largely influenced by the ongoing issues being experienced in the area and have updated this page with some commonly asked questions.

-How will the new regulations be implemented?
+How are the composting regulations being implemented?

 The new regulations strengthen new or amended environmental authority (EA) applications and provide grounds to improve existing EAs to require composters near communities to operate in line with best practice.